The National Archives (United Kingdom)

 TNA was formerly four separate organisations: the Public Record Office (PRO), the Historical Manuscripts Commission, the Office of Public Sector Information (OPSI) and His Majesty's Stationery Office (HMSO).
 The Public Record Office still exists as a legal entity, as the enabling legislation has not been modified, and documents held by the institution thus continue to be cited by many scholars as part of the PRO.
-Since 2008, TNA has also hosted the former UK Statute Law Database, now known as legislation.gov.uk.
+Since 2008, TNA has also hosted the former UK Statute Law Database, now known as legislation.gov.uk, and since 2022 has hosted a case law database for decisions from superior courts of record since 2003, called "Find Case Law".

-It is institutional policy to include the definite article, with an initial capital letter, in its name (hence "The National Archives", abbreviated as TNA) but this practice is not always followed in the nonspecialist media.

-The department is the responsibility of the Parliamentary Under Secretary of State for Arts, Heritage and Tourism; a minister in His Majesty's Government.
+The department is the responsibility of Fiona Twycross, Baroness Twycross, Parliamentary Under-Secretary of State for Museums, Heritage and Gambling, a minister in His Majesty's Government.

 Location

 The National Archives is based in Kew in the London Borough of Richmond upon Thames in south-west London.
 The building was opened in 1977 as an additional home for the public records, which were held in a building on Chancery Lane.
 The site was originally a World War I hospital, which was later used by several government departments.
 It is near to Kew Gardens Underground station.

 Until its closure in March 2008, the Family Records Centre in Islington was run jointly by The National Archives and the General Register Office.
 The National Archives has an additional office in Norwich, which is primarily for former OPSI staff.
 There is also an additional record storage facility (DeepStore) in the worked-out parts of Winsford Rock Salt Mine, Winsford, Cheshire.